 At the end of your tenancy you may need to return the property to its original condition.
 This may include removing alterations and modifications and repairing any damage caused by the alterations and modifications.

 You can apply for permission to affix furniture (secure furniture to wall) in order to ensure the safety of a child or person with a disability.

 A change in tenancy law means landlords must allow tenants who submit a request form to fix furniture to walls to prevent a child or person with a disability from being hurt or killed by falling furniture.
 This can include the fixing of freestanding wardrobes, chests of drawers, televisions, tables and benches.

 How to seek approval for affixing furniture

 You must complete a Tenant Request to Affix Furniture Form (Form 24) and return to your Tenancy Officer.
-Access Housing may refuse a request if;
+Housing Choices WA may refuse a request if;

 a) affixing the item to the wall would disturb material containing asbestos; or

 b) the premises are entered in the Register of Heritage Places; or

 c) the premises is situated in a strata scheme with by-laws prohibiting the affixing of the item to the wall of the premises.